Jwalababu/PRIVATE-LISTING-TEMPLATE/README.md

 and update the manifest file path.
 Cross-region requires Cross-Cloud Auto-Fulfillment enabled on your account.

 NOTE: This is private git repository ccreated to help and not part of any official snowflake product offering.

+PS: Use the second script private_listing_detailed_manifest.sql for full manifest file with extended parameters for a listing.